techbygiusi/Merlin/README.md

     <img src="merlin-statistics.png" alt="Merlin Dashboard" width="70%" />
 </div>

+- **Fully Optimized for Mobile and Any Screen Size** 📱: Enjoy a seamless experience on any device, from smartphones to large monitors.

 With Merlin, managing your homelab IP addresses has never been so organized and efficient!

 ## 📜 Patch Notes